-I am an assistant professor in the Politics department at the University of San Francisco.
-Holding a Masters and Ph.D. in Political Science, my academic interests center around the politics of philanthropy, gender, Africa, ethnic politics, democratization, and the role of technology in social activism.
+Before that I served as Founder and Executive Director of Akili Dada, a leadership incubator investing in the next generation of African women leaders.
+I was also an assistant professor in the Politics department at the University of San Francisco.
+Holding a Masters and Ph.D. in Political Science, my academic interests centred around the politics of philanthropy, gender, Africa, ethnic politics, democratisation, and the role of technology in social activism.

-On the whole, I am passionate about the synergy between rigorous academic analysis and committed social activism.
-I believe that we should not just describe the world as it is and should be, we should also act to change the world in which we live.
-I’m working hard to live my talk!
+Even as I have crossed sectors, from education to agriculture and with women’s empowerment at the core, I have remained passionate about the synergy between rigorous analysis and committed social activism.
+I believe that whether as academics or activists, we should not just describe the world as it is and should be, we should also act to change the world in which we live.

 Why this Blog?

-In August 2009 I was ranting to my girl friends about the crazy things I was seeing as I worked on the Non-Profit that I head.
+In August 2009 I was ranting to my girl friends about the crazy things I was seeing as I worked on Akili Dada.
 I kept running into well-meaning but completely off the mark efforts to ‘save’ Africa.
-This blog and eventual book are all their fault.
+This blog is all my friends’ fault.
 They are the ones who egged me on to write something and not just hold my frustrations on the inside.